 AC: I swim, but going to the pool takes too much time—time that I don’t have these days.
 And so I do all sort of household chores, which I find therapeutic.
 I also watch Japanese variety shows and listen to Japanese pop music.

 With that, Chow finally cracked a smile.
 She had taught herself Japanese by watching television programs and she can now even do entire interviews in Japanese.
 It is one of the many things that makes her interesting and different.
 As I closed my notebook and started to chat off the record about her temporary rental apartment on Hong Kong Island, she became more relaxed.
 Agnes is a politician-in-training, and in-waiting, as the returning officer is expected to make a decision on the validity of her nomination in the coming days.

 Other Legco candidates in the Hong Kong Island geographical constituency include Judy Chan Kar-pui and Edward Yam Liang-hsien.

-This interview appeared on Hong Kong Free Press under the title "Pro-democracy by-election candidate Agnes Chow: who is she and why does she want your vote?"
+This interview was published in Hong Kong Free Press under the title "Pro-democracy by-election candidate Agnes Chow: who is she and why does she want your vote?"